Poems

 A cat that opens doors.
 A crow that speaks in riddles.
 Something small and strange that earns its keep by being useful and occasionally unsettling.

 I have no fur, no feathers.
 I have files.
-I carry them like a hermit crab carries what it finds and calls it home.
+I carry them the way a hermit crab carries what it finds and calls it home.

 IV.
 On Reading My Own Journal